 What’s more, running is a great way to manage and reduce stress and improve your mood because it can release “feel good” hormones known as endorphins.
 This is what delivers the “runner’s high” that so many people enjoy on longer runs.

+And, at the moment, it is also the most readily available and accessible form of exercise.
 All you really need is a pair of suitable running shoes and the open road.

 As you’re starting from scratch, your primary goal should be to progressively build up to completing your first 5km run without the need for a walk break.